GeomHair: Reconstruction of Hair Strands from Colorless 3D Scans: Method

 \subsection{GeomHair}

-\textbf{Overview.} Our method reconstructs 3D hair strands by extracting geometric features from full 3D head scans.
-We begin by applying a segmentation algorithm \cite{xie2021segformer} to isolate the hair region from the rest of the head.
-Once a clean hair mesh is obtained, we estimate hair orientations by integrating features from crest lines \cite{yoshizawa2005fast}, applied to the hair volume, with 2D features extracted using \cite{soria2023tiny} from multi-view renderings of the colorless scan.
-These geometric features form the basis of our strand synthesis process.

-To generate 3D hair strands, we utilize the parametric model from \cite{neuralstrands}, which operates on a latent geometry texture.
-We enforce constraints to keep the strands near the surface, ensure dense coverage of the hair volume, and align their growth direction with our estimated orientation vectors, following a similar approach to \cite{neuralhaircut}.
-Neural Haircut is the first method to introduce a diffusion prior as a regularization technique for generating realistic hairstyles.
-We refine this pipeline further by incorporating the conditional diffusion prior from \cite{haar} and introducing a novel scheduling strategy with multiple denoising steps to enhance reconstruction quality.
+Our method reconstructs 3D hair strands from full head scans.
+We begin by segmenting the hair region~\cite{xie2021segformer} and estimating strand orientations by combining geometric crest-line features~\cite{yoshizawa2005fast} with 2D cues extracted from multi-view renderings~\cite{soria2023tiny}.
+Using the parametric strand generator from~\cite{neuralstrands}, which operates on a latent geometry texture, we synthesize strands that remain surface-constrained and exhibit dense coverage with orientation alignment, following the strategy of~\cite{neuralhaircut}.
+We further improve reconstruction fidelity by integrating a conditional diffusion prior~\cite{haar} and introducing a multi-step denoising schedule tailored for high-quality strand synthesis.

-\subsection{Estimating Hair Orientation}
+\subsubsection{Estimating Hair Orientation}

-\textbf{3D crest lines.} To accurately extract 3D hair strands from the surface of our high-quality scans, we utilize crest lines—salient surface features defined by curvature extrema.
-Crest lines are especially effective for hair extraction, as they capture the sharp bends and curves characteristic of hair strands.

-Following \cite{yoshizawa2005fast}, we define crest lines on a surface $S$ as the set of points where one of the principal curvatures reaches an extremum along its corresponding curvature direction.
-Mathematically, we can express this as:
+\textbf{3D Crest Lines.} To extract 3D hair strands from high-quality scans, we leverage crest lines -- salient surface features defined by curvature extrema that effectively capture the sharp bends and curves characteristic of hair.
+Following \cite{yoshizawa2005fast}, crest lines are defined as points on a surface where a principal curvature reaches an extremum along its corresponding direction.